 Women’s rights and the rules of inheritance impacted significantly on those who have lived at Knole, due to the familial tradition of passing the 600-year-old house to the male heir.

 Vita Sackville-West’s distress at being unable to inherit her family home is woven into the very fabric of Knole and was immortalised at the pen of Virginia Woolf in Orlando.
 However, many other women’s stories at Knole have remained largely hidden, until now.

 " Knole is denied to me for ever, through a technical fault over which we have no control."

-From the complex mother-daughter relationship between Victoria and Vita Sackville-West to heart-wrenching extracts from the letters of Anne Clifford and Frances Cranfield, as well as the silent presence of laundress Grace Robinson who laboured behind the scenes at Knole, A Woman’s Place will bring these untold stories to the fore and raise important questions around ownership, relationships, class and gender identity.
+From the complex mother-daughter relationship between Victoria and Vita Sackville-West to heart-wrenching extracts from the letters of Anne Clifford and Frances Cranfield, as well as the silent presence of laundress Grace Robinson who laboured behind the scenes at Knole, A Woman’s Place brings these untold stories to the fore and raises important questions around ownership, relationships, class and gender identity.

-Six women artists will interpret these themes and give a voice to some of Knole’s fascinating women through different media.
-The contemporary art installations will include sculpture, film, sound, performance, a website and interventions across this historic site, providing a pause to reflect on the fight for equality, its hard won battles and those undoubtedly still ahead of us.
+Six women artists have interpreted these themes and given a voice to some of Knole’s fascinating women through different media.
+The contemporary art installations include sculpture, film, sound, performance, a website and interventions across this historic site, providing a pause to reflect on the fight for equality, its hard won battles and those undoubtedly still ahead of us.